N3-06 · Adding a New Brand to the Engine

 npm run build:themes

-The command runs the six stages in sequence.
+The command runs the seven stages in sequence.
 Expected output at the last line of each stage:

 [ensure:data] ✓ Directories verified